-- 1. The Command Editor is a graphical client with which you can execute DB2 commands, SQL statements and work with command scripts. - 2.
+- 1. The Command Editor is a graphical client with which you can execute DB2 commands, SQL statements and work with command scripts.
+This is the recommended tool for working with SQL. - 2.
 The Command Window and the Command Line Processor (CLP) are text-based clients used to execute DB2 commands, SQL statements, to create database command scripts or to remotely manage a database server. - 3.
 The Control Center is a graphical interface (GUI) client that will allow you to display all of your systems, databases, and database objects and perform administration tasks on them. - 4.
 In the Information Center you can find instructions, answers, and other information about DB2 Universal Database.
 Most often you will use it to find the syntax of a given SQL command.

-We recommend that you use either the Command Editor or the Command Window, because by using them you will learn the SQL commands needed to create and manage an SQL database.
+We recommend that you use the Command Editor, because by using it you will learn the SQL commands needed to create and manage an SQL database.
 By blindly using only the Control Center you will not learn the underlying SQL commands that the graphical interface of the Control Center hides from you.